Music Celebrations International

 - Lunch, included at KC Café

-- I have a Dream Choral Festival at the Kennedy Center
+- We have a Dream Choral Festival at the Kennedy Center

 - Dinner included at a local restaurant